Asduveneck/Learning-Stuff/System_Design_and_Misc/Harvard_CS75/lec_0_http.md

   VMWare, virtual box, etc. Once you run them, you can install multiple instances of Linux, mac, etc.
   Install multiple instances of distinct computers, ecah with own user/password.
   They share the same hardware, but different software.
 You still run into resource contention.
-  But what do you gain with a DPS other than a web host?
+  But what do you gain with a VPS other than a web host?
 You can keep things up to date.
 And if someone else's server is compromised, yours is NOT.
 Webhosts share servers, so one getting compromised compromises all.

 ## Hardware set up